The old adage ‘you play like you train’ is never truer than when applied to athletics.

 Tuesday is field day, with training from 5.30pm onwards.

 *Throws start at 5.30pm and Long Jump / Triple Jump / High jump starts at 6pm to allow for cross discipline training for those who want it in the one session.

-We have experienced coaches (Jack & Damian on Throws, Gabi on High Jump and Brett on LJ/TJ) running sessions for throwing events—discuss, shot put and javelin—as well as jumps—long, triple and high.
+We have experienced coaches (Jack & Damian on Throws and Brett on LJ/TJ) running sessions for throwing events—discuss, shot put and javelin—as well as jumps—long, triple and high.